 It allows the real time system control to run alongside the metrology software interface.

 It also uses the proven UCCserver software to allow for easy setup and use of the system, and implements the powerful I++ command protocol.

 SP25 probe kit

 This industry standard 3-axis analogue scanning probe captures a thousand data points per second.
-Rapid and repeatable scanning enables Equator to measure and analyse the form of complex features.
+Rapid and repeatable scanning enables Equator systems to measure and analyse the form of complex features.

-Equator – a non-Cartesian parallel kinematic machine
+The Equator gauge – a non-Cartesian parallel kinematic system

-The Equator structure, in the form of a parallel kinematic machine, allows for improved repeatability, reduced inertial effects, and lower power consumption when compared to the traditional Cartesian structures used for machine tools and coordinate measuring machines.
+The Equator system's structure, in the form of a parallel kinematic machine, allows for improved repeatability, reduced inertial effects, and lower power consumption when compared to the traditional Cartesian structures used for machine tools and coordinate measuring machines.

-The principle, construction and operation of Equator is very different to traditional Cartesian structures, which have three mutually orthogonal X, Y and Z axes.
+The principle, construction and operation of an Equator gauge is very different to traditional Cartesian structures, which have three mutually orthogonal X, Y and Z axes.
 These structures typically rely on large granite axes or heavyweight castings to guarantee the stiffness that is critical for repeatability.

 However, the very same heavyweight structures can introduce barriers to repeatability, most importantly hysteresis.
 Hysteresis is defined as the lag that occurs between the application and the removal of a force, leading to a distortion of the structure.

 Heavyweight axes also make rapid operation difficult; such structures suffer from greater inertial forces than lightweight ones when under acceleration.
 More power is needed to produce the same acceleration, and this is not a linear relationship – this leads to a practical limit on how fast a Cartesian structure can move whilst retaining sufficient precision.
 Inertial deflections result in unseen motion that manifests itself as measurement errors.